jekyllgrim/ZScript_Basics/13_Arrays.md

 ## Static constant arrays

+> *Note:* I'm starting with a static constant array not because it's the most commonly used type but because it's arguably the simplest one to explain.
+In practice you'll be using dynamic arrays most of the time, described further in this chapter.

 A static constant array is basically a simple list of values.
 They're defined as follows:

 ```csharp